-1.1 TWUK sees foraging playing an increasingly important role supporting, promoting and defending the health of all plants, fungi, algae, animals (including humans) and the habitats/environments in which they exist.
+1.1 The Association of Foragers sees foraging playing an increasingly important role supporting, promoting and defending the health of all plants, fungi, algae, animals (including humans) and the habitats/environments in which they exist.

-1.2 TWUK recognises the ecological interconnectivity of all species and seeks to spread knowledge, understanding and best foraging practice in a move towards more diverse and resilient food systems and land use.
+1.2 The Association of Foragers recognises the ecological interconnectivity of all species and seeks to spread knowledge, understanding and best foraging practice in a move towards more diverse and resilient food systems and land use.

-1.3 We see humans as ‘a part of nature’ rather than ‘apart from nature’ and believe that it is only through engaging with nature in practical and meaningful ways that we can truly support it.
+1.3 Members see humans as ‘a part of nature’ rather than ‘apart from nature’, and believe that it is only through engaging with nature in practical and meaningful ways that we can truly support it.

 - Towards Best Foraging Practice

-2.1 TWUK share the same objective of Article 1 of the internationally ratified Convention on Biodiversity (1992):
+2.1 The Association of Foragers share the same objective of Article 1 of the internationally ratified Convention on Biodiversity (1992):

 “The conservation of biological diversity, the sustainable use of its components and the fair and equitable sharing of the benefits arising out of the utilisation of genetic resources’.